China's Geely 2019 net profit drops 35% amid broader market slump

-BEIJING, March 30 (Reuters) - China’s Geely Automobile Holdings Ltd said on Monday lower sales drove its 2019 net profit down 35%, as China’s overall auto market suffered a prolonged slump last year.
+BEIJING (Reuters) - China’s Geely Automobile Holdings Ltd (0175.HK) said on Monday lower sales drove its 2019 net profit down 35%, as China’s overall auto market suffered a prolonged slump last year.

 The result compared with the 9.14 billion yuan average of 33 analyst estimates, Refinitiv data showed.